Getting Started

 Note

-To be able to manually cancel or retry a failed upgrade, you must disable the new auto-cancel option, which appears when you upgrade: Automatically cancel on upgrade failure and roll back to the previous version.
+To be able to manually cancel or retry a failed upgrade, you must disable the new auto-cancel option, which appears when you use the FMC to upgrade an FTD device: Automatically cancel on upgrade failure and roll back to the previous version.
 With the option enabled, the device automatically reverts to its pre-upgrade state upon upgrade failure.

 Auto-cancel is not supported for patches.
-In a high availability/scalability deployment, auto-cancel applies to each device individually.
+In an HA or clustered deployment, auto-cancel applies to each device individually.
 That is, if the upgrade fails on one device, only that device is reverted.

 New/modified screens:

-• System > Update > Product Updates > Available Updates > Install icon for the FTD upgrade package
+• System > Updates > Product Updates > Available Updates > Install icon for the FTD upgrade package

 • Devices > Device Management > Upgrade